saltpool/yiimp_install_script/README.md

-# Yiimp_install_scrypt v0.3 (update May, 2022)

-Official Yiimp (used in this script for Yiimp Installation): https://github.com/tpruvot/yiimp

----
+# Ubuntu 22.04 Yiimp install script v0.1 (February, 2024)
+# NOT YET FUNCTIONAL

-## Install script for yiimp on Ubuntu Server 16.04 / 18.04 (use Tpruvot's Yiimp)
+## Install script for yiimp on Ubuntu Server 22.04

-USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 16.04 / 18.04 !
+USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 22.04!

 Connect on your VPS =>